 The finished outcome will be beautiful!

-Hang your child’s one-of-a-kind Easter decor where everyone can see it.
+Hang your child’s one-of-a-kind inspirational decor where everyone can see it.
 May this precious piece of art be a symbol of assurance, that God will help us get through this time.

 As my son gently picked a button at a time and placed each one with purpose on the cross, it was a precious reminder that our hope in God is not in vain.
 Irrespective of the size of the storm you’re riding in be assured that God promises that “He makes all things work together for good, to those who love God, to those who are the called according to His Purpose.”
 (Romans 8:28)